WebAhead/master-reference/coursebook/precourse/README.md

 # Before you start the course

-The purpose of our [precourse material](#precourse-material) is to make sure that everyone is familiar with the key concepts we will be using throughout the course.
+The purpose of our [precourse material](#precourse-material) is to make sure that everyone is familiar with the key concepts we will be using throughout your time here.
 A solid grounding in the fundamentals will help you immensely.
 Please make sure you have finished the precourse material and installed the software on our [Installation List](#installation-list) before day 1 of your course.

-We will be having an installation party before the beginning of the course.
-But if you decide to do this by yourself and you run into difficulties, just get in touch.
+We will be having an installation party shortly before you arrive.
+But if you are unable to attend, you can also do this by yourself.
+If you run into any difficulties, just get in touch.

 ## Precourse Material